How to Create a Training Manual

 How to write a training manual

-Learning how to create a training manual may be a daunting task, but it doesn’t have to be.
+Learning the creation process for a training manual may be a daunting task, but it doesn’t need to be.
 With the right tools and approach, you can quickly go from planning to production, and provide your colleagues or customers with a helpful, easy-to-use resource.

 Here’s how: